Koenkk/zigbee2mqtt.io/docs/devices/ERS-10TZBVB-AA.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->

+## Notes

+A triple click of the button switches operation modes.
+This is indicated by the received payload `{"action": null, "operation_mode": NEW_VALUE}` with values rotating between the modes listed in the respective section below.
+Depending on mode, the actions emitted by single click, double click and hold differ.

 <!-- Notes END: Do not edit below this line -->